flocked/Anima/README.md

 let decayVelocityAnimation = DecayAnimation(value: value, velocity: velocity)
 ```

-#### PropertyAnimation
+#### ValueAnimation

-To create your own animations overwrite this `PropertyAnimation`.
+To create your own animations overwrite this `ValueAnimation`.
 The class isn't animating and you have to provide your own animation logic.

 ## Additions